You don’t have a time problem. You have a fit problem.

 Time management techniques are not interchangeable.
 Each one solves a specific problem – starting, sorting, scheduling, sustaining, or measuring.
 Applying the wrong technique to the wrong problem explains most of the frustration people feel when “time management doesn’t work for them.”

-The Time Management Fit Framework replaces trial-and-error with a diagnostic approach: identify your primary failure pattern, match it to a technique designed for that pattern, test for one week, and review.
-The science supports this targeted approach – as Aeon, Faber, and Panaccio concluded in their meta-analysis of 158 studies, time management techniques improve outcomes, with the strongest effects when the intervention matches the individual [1].
+The Time Management Fit Framework – a diagnostic approach we developed for this guide – replaces trial-and-error with a structured selection process: identify your primary failure pattern, match it to a technique designed for that pattern, test for one week, and review.
+The science supports the underlying principle: Aeon, Faber, and Panaccio found in their meta-analysis of 158 studies that time management training reliably improves performance and well-being across populations, with the authors calling for more research on how problem type shapes the best intervention [1].
 And Macan’s research shows that the ultimate goal is not a perfect schedule but perceived control of time, which predicts well-being more powerfully than raw productivity [7].

 **You never needed more discipline.
 You needed the right technique for the right problem – and now you know how to find it.**